Ecommerce Business Ideas — 10 Key Ways to Start an Online Business in 2026

 If you’re good at creating content, you might want to consider building a display ad business.
 This is where you generate revenue by letting ad platforms like Google AdSense, Media.net and Ezoic show banner ads on your site — you earn money when people view or click on them.

-To succeed with this this type of display ad business, you’ll need a website or blog that’s generating a significant amount of traffic.
-You can then apply to advertising platforms to get approval to display ads (note however that depending on your niche, it will not always be given).
+To succeed with this type of display ad business, you’ll need a website or blog that’s generating a significant amount of traffic.
+You can then apply to advertising platforms to get approval to display their adverts on your site.

 After that, you’ll need to continuously produce high-quality content that draws in visitors through search engines and social media; the more traffic you generate, the higher your earning potential from the ads shown on your site will be.